CSA-RH/rosa-hcp-fast-deploy/README.md

 5) Quit

 Please enter your choice: 4

+INFO: Cluster 'gm-2311282318' will start uninstalling now
+INFO: Your cluster 'gm-2311282318' will be deleted but the following objects may remain
+INFO: Operator IAM Roles: - arn:aws:iam::790553242681:role/ManagedOpenShift-openshift-image-registry-installer-cloud-creden
+...
+...
 ```

 It takes approximately 15 minutes to delete the HCP cluster, including its VPCs, IAM roles, OIDCs, etc.<br />
 Please note that after the deletion process is complete the LOG file will be moved from its current location to **/tmp**.